isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/2-away-from-the-bustle.md

 <div>Marine Parade Community Centre Collection, courtesy of National Archives of Singapore</div>
 <div>19980005560 – 0100</div>
 </div>
 Tanjong Katong was an early landmark in Singapore.
 It used to be known for its boathouses and beachside retreats.
-The local folk song, “Di-Tanjong Katong”, sings of the tranquil atmosphere of Tanjong Katong with blue sea waters washing ashore.
+The local folk song ‘Di-Tanjong Katong’ sings of the tranquil atmosphere of Tanjong Katong with blue waves washing ashore.